-The Market capitalization of cryptocurrencies is often mentioned by experts in their articles and reports.
+The Market capitalization of cryptocurrencies is what experts often use in their articles and reports.
 It’s important to understand what it means and how we can use it.

-It is an important metric used to measure the total value of a given cryptocurrency.
+It is an important metric we use to measure the total value of a given cryptocurrency.
 To define it, we multiply the number of tokens in circulation by the current token price.
 The higher the price, the bigger is the market cap.

 Looking at the market capitalization is the easiest way to evaluate the value of the coin.

-You should remember is that coins with smaller caps are more vulnerable and volatile, and their holders take a risk of being ruined by larger traders.
-If several “whales” (market giants) conspire to sell at the same time, the price of your coin may drop to zero in an instant.
-Big coins (ETH, BTC, etc.) are much harder to be influenced this way.
+You should remember that coins with smaller caps are more vulnerable and volatile.
+Their holders take a risk because larger traders can ruin them.
+If several “whales” (market giants) conspire to sell at the same time, the price of a coin may drop in an instant.
+Big coins (ETH, BTC, etc.) are much harder to fall under an influence this way.
 In general, a stable market cap indicates a strong, healthy coin, though in some cases this metric can be misleading.

-Presently, the cryptocurrency market is rather unstable, currencies coming and going every year, with a promise to disrupt the way things work.
+Presently, the cryptocurrency market is rather unstable.
+Currencies are coming and going every year.
+Each new one promises to disrupt the way things work.

 The key to stability lies in the mainstream adoption of cryptocurrencies.
-To have value, any coin should be backed by people who use it for daily payments, rather than for speculations.
+To have value, any coin needs to have people who use it for daily payments, rather than for speculations.
 When it happens, the traditional financial institutions will have to push back or adopt the technology, too.
 It’s still unclear how long the process will take, but cryptocurrencies are here to stay.